vigneshksaithal/codeclippy/README.md

 1. Copy the code you want to save.
 2. Hover over Highlight app icon.
 3. Use suggested text or type your own text.
-4. The code snipped will be saved and you can view it inside Highligt app.
+4. The code snipped will be saved and you can view it inside Highlight app.

 ## Features